Eulith/armor-cli/README.md

-This repository holds a command-line interface to Eulith's DeFi Armor product.
+This repository holds a command-line interface to setup and transact using Eulith's DeFi Armor product.
+You can look under the hood of the CLI in this repo.

-# Using the CLI
+# DeFi Armor CLI Set-up
+There are 3 steps to setting up the DeFi Armor product explained in this guide.
+These are:
+* Step 1: Setting the parameters for the your deployment of the product.
+* Step 2: Understanding the relvant address roles and deploying the full product.
+* Step 3: Creating and approving the whitelist policy addresses.

+Once you're finished with the setup, you'll be able to trade protected by DeFi Armor.

-## Set-up
+## Set-up Step 1

+### Step 1.1: Install dependencies and create virtual environment
 As a one-time set-up step, run the set-up script:

 ```shell